elixir-nx/nx/README.md

 The easiest way to build is with [Docker](https://docs.docker.com/get-docker/).
 For GPU support, you'll also need to set up the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

-To build, clone this repo and run:
+To build, clone this repo, select your preferred Dockerfile, and run:

 ```shell
 docker build --rm -t exla:cuda10.1 .